Photo

 Area.--The Paradise area is the most popular and visited area in Mt.
 Rainier NP with the Jackson Visitors Center, the Paradise Inn, and the Moutain Guide Center.
 With so many visitors, the NPS operates a shuttle service on Fridays and weekends from mid-June through the Labor Day weekend from Ashford (east of the Nisqually entrance) to Longmire and Paradise.
 The NPS enforces strict parking regulations on the limited parking at Paradise and on Paradise Valley Road.

 During the winter the road from Longmire to Paradise is controlled daily at a gate just east of Longmire.
-The road is checked and cleared every day before the gate is open to uphill traffic about 9 am.
+The road is checked and cleared every day before the gate is open to uphill traffic between 8-11 am.
 The road may be temporarily closed for periods during and after snowstorms until the road has been checked and cleared.
+Beginning in December 2012, the road is closed from Monday evening to Thursday morning.

 In addition, there are periods when the NPS requires 4-wheel drive and/or chains from the Nisqually bridge to Paradise.
 The NPS operates a check and chain-up area at the parking lot just west of the bridge.
 The NPS requires you at least carry chains during the winter periods for emergencies.